|

 soon came to an end and it was time to return to our respective camps.
 Bill

-intensive.
-Listening to Morse code all day and every day soon started to have
+Listening to Morse code all day and every day soon started to have an effect

-an effect on me.
-I found that instead of thinking in plain English I started
+on me.
+I found that instead of thinking in plain English I started to think

-to think in Morse code.
-Funnily enough I had a similar experience when
+in Morse code.
+Funnily enough I had a similar experience when learning French

-language, but to think in Morse code?
+think in Morse code?
 That to me seemed weird.
-Even in dreams
+Even in dreams I was putting

 called into the C.O`s office and told that the War Office had approved my